![]() |

-Anuradha Roy is a writer and potter based in the Indian Himalaya.
-She was born in Kolkata and grew up mainly in Hyderabad, India.
+Anuradha Roy is a writer and potter.
+She was born in Kolkata and grew up mostly in Hyderabad, India, though she lived in many places through her nomadic childhood.
 She studied Literature at Presidency College, Kolkata and at Cambridge University, UK.

-Roy has written five award-winning and widely read novels.
+Roy has written five novels.
 Her first, An Atlas of Impossible Longing, was translated into sixteen languages and was voted Book of the Year in a number of places, including Washington Post, Seattle Times, and Huffington Post.
 It was Editor's Choice, New York Times.
 Sleeping on Jupiter, her third novel, won the DSC Prize for Fiction 2016 and was longlisted for the Man Booker Prize 2015.
 All the Lives We Never Lived won the 2022 Sahitya Akademi Award, one of India's highest literary honours, and was shortlisted for the International Dublin Literary Award.
-The book won the Tata Literature Live!
-Book of the Year. and was nominated for a number of other awards, including the Walter Scott Prize for Historical Fiction.

 Roy lives in Ranikhet, where she is a graphic designer at Permanent Black, a scholarly press she runs with her partner, Rukun Advani, and four dogs.